Brussels premetro

-The Brussels Premetro (Prémétro de Bruxelles; Brusselse premetro) is a network consisting of lines 4, 10, 7 and 25 of the Brussels Tram system.
+The Brussels Premetro (Prémétro de Bruxelles; Brusselse premetro) is a network consisting of lines 4, 10, 7 and 25 of the Brussels tramway system.
 It is a standard-gauge system which runs in underground sections in the city centre and further out on surface lines.
 The network is operated by STIB/MIVB, the local public transport company.

 The premetro tunnels have been built to allow for eventual upgrade to heavy metro, so most of the platform is high, and is connected to the street (at least in the upward direction) by escalator.
 At some stations, lifts have been installed, but there is a cutout section taking the level down to one foot above ground to board the trams.
 The three steps this entails make life difficult for passengers with baby buggies or suitcases, even though the new low-floor trams are accessible to wheelchair users.

 History

 Porte de Hal/Hallepoort station in 2006, showing overhead lines and "tramway" vs. "metro" platforms.